bhamman/100-days-of-code/log.md

 **Thoughts** I had to skip the last challenge dealing with objects.
 I'm not sure how to call an object array element and what I was trying to do was not working.
 I found it a little difficult to learn and understand these objects.
 They are not so different in C++ but Javascript has nested objects?
 I will have to go through the Javascript objects section again to see if I can figure it out.

+### Day 3: May 4, 2017

+**Today's Progress**: Completed Basic Javascript and Started Object Oriented and Functional Programming

+**Thoughts:** Most of today's time went towards the Profile Lookup challenge in Basic Javascript.
+The hardest part was not knowing if I had the syntax correct when calling the array of objects.
+Most of the time was spent reviewing the previous lessons.
+When I thought I had the syntax correct I had to walk through the code and find the logic error.
+After that did not work I looked for help in the FCC help forum and found there was one syntax error I missed.
+If I had looked at the challenge better and wrote out a plan it probably wouldn't have taken so long to complete.

+The Object Oriented and Functional Programming reminds my of structs from C++.
+The constructers are familiar since we covered it in C++ but the way it is written in Javascript seems messier.
+It seems all jumbled together instead of being separate in .h and .cpp files.